prof-rossetti/intro-to-python/exercises/web-app/checkpoints/6-forms.md

 Our web app is looking good, but its functionality is still basic.
 Let's take full advantage of our data capture capabilities via a web form.

-In the templates directory, add a new HTML file called "new_user_form.html" and place the following contents inside:
+In the templates directory, add a new HTML file called "new_user_form.html" and place inside the following contents:

 ```html
 {% extends "bootstrap_layout.html" %}